djacobow/pybind11_embed/README.md

 pretty different, so code that moves protobufs across this boundary does so by using the protobufs marshal/unmarshal capabilities to stringify when crossing the bounday.
 This is convenient and simple, but not super efficient.
-It's probably better to use pybind11's wrapping abilities to do what you want.
+It may be better to use pybind11's wrapping abilities to do what you want.

 ## Building

-Rather than provide a complex CMake or Bazel file, this just includes a script that shows how to get the necessary linker and cflags to build an app with pybind11 and protobufs.
+Rather than provide a complex CMake or Bazel file, this just includes a script `build.sh` that shows how to get the necessary linker and cflags to build an app with pybind11 and protobufs.